RE-Ayala/RE-Ayala/README.md

 # Academic Projects

-## Topsakal Lab Project

 ### State-Machine Based Optimizer for AntennaCAT
-        This on-going collection of objective functions pulled from popular literature for testing optimizers has 60+ objective functions with documented solution space, decision space, and objective space with Pareto Front.
+This on-going collection of objective functions pulled from popular literature for testing optimizers has 60+ objective functions with documented solution space, decision space, and objective space with Pareto Front associated with Topsakal Lab.
 These optimizers integrate with the AntennaCAT project.
 AntennaCAT is a comprehensive implementation of machine learning to automate, evaluate, and optimize the antenna design process using
 EM simulation software.
 It utilizes a combined antenna designer and internal calculator to accelerate the CAD construction and
 EM simulation of several common topologies, while eliminating model disparity for automated data collection.
 Forked from LC-Linkous.

 See the [Topsakal Lab README](https://github.com/Topsakal-Lab) or [LC-Linkous's README](https://github.com/LC-Linkous) for more information

 # Posters and Other Invited Presentations
 1. J. McKean, K. McKenzie, R. Ayala, and V. Paranganat, *“Minimally Invasive Vascular Surgery Instruments”*, for *VCU BME Fall Capstone Showcase*, Richmond, VA, December 3, 2024.